Monique Alexander

 Monique Alexander is an American pornographic actress, nude model, and 2017 AVN Hall of Fame inductee.
 Alexander has also been an advocate for free speech and sex education, and has appeared on Fox News and in a debate at Yale University addressing these topics.
 In addition to her pornographic work, she has had several cameo appearances in mainstream films and television shows.

 Career

+Sex industry

 Alexander began working in the adult industry as a stripper in Sacramento when she was 18 years old to supplement her daytime earnings as a receptionist.
 She started performing in adult films in 2001 beginning with a girl-girl scene.
 In addition to a catalog of solely girl-girl hardcore work, she appeared in a handful of softcore erotic films produced by HBO and Cinemax such as Hotel Erotica, The Sex Spa, Sex House, and Voyeur: Inside Out.

 Alexander was a contract girl for Vivid Entertainment from 2004 to 2009.
 After years of appearing only in girl-girl scenes, she began appearing in boy-girl scenes in 2005, including an interactive DVD and a feature role with Rocco Siffredi in Vivid's Lexie and Monique Love Rocco.
 She was a Trophy Girl at the 2002 AVN Awards ceremony in Las Vegas.